csun-rf-lab/antennameasure/README.md

 # TODO

-* Test the method for moving multiple axes at once.
 * Measurement results: Include real positions as separate vector in the results (alongside the ideal ones)
 * VNA view while we're actively running the measurements.
 * JobRunner that gives progress updates and can be stopped.